bcgov/zeva/.github/readme.md

 The "Build PR on Dev" pipeline will be triggered when it identified pull request's title ends with "build-on-dev"

+# Production release

+## Pre-production release

+* Update the description of the tracking pull request
+* Verify the changes made during the previous post production release

+## Production release

+* Manually trigger the pipeline release-build.yaml (Release Build 1.49.0)

-# Post production release
+## Post production release

-## Merge the tracking pull request and create the new release branch
+### Merge the tracking pull request and create the new release branch

 * Squash merge the tracking pull request to master
 * Create the release on GitHub from master branch
 * Create the new release branch from master branch (this is done automatically by pipeline create-release.yaml)
 * Change the new release branch as the default branch in the repo and update the branch protection rules https://github.com/bcgov/zeva/settings/branches

-## Updates for the new release branch
+### Updates for the new release branch

 * dev-build.yaml
   * on -> push -> branches